Fall Match: Academic Requirements, Selection Criteria, and Enrollment Requirements

-Application, Notification and Appointment Dates for Dietetic Internship Program
+Application and Selection Dates for Dietetic Internship Scholarship

-Scholarship applications must be complete and submitted to DICAS by January 1, 2021, 11:59pm (EST).
-Applicants are notified of the outcome of scholarship selection by February 1, 2021.
+Scholarship applications must be complete and submitted to DICAS by August 1, 2023, 11:59pm (EST).
+Applicants are notified of the outcome of scholarship selection by September 1, 2023.
 Notification status will be sent to all applicants by email to the address designated by the applicant.
-Those who are recipients for the NYP Dietetic Internship Scholarship are also preselected to be a Dietetic Intern with the NYP Dietetic Internship Program and will receive the scholarship upon matriculation into the NewYork-Presbyterian Hospital Dietetic Internship Program.
+Those who are recipients of the NYPH Dietetic Internship Scholarship are preselected to be a dietetic intern in the NYPH Dietetic Internship Program and will receive the scholarship upon matriculation into the NewYork-Presbyterian Hospital Dietetic Internship Program, March 2024 Class.
 For more information about our scholarship, please visit the Scholarship Page.

-*Effective January 1, 2024 the eligibility requirement to sit for the credentialing examination for dietitians will be a graduate degree; please visit the Commission on Dietetic Registration site for details, https://www.cdrnet.org/new-graduate-degree-eligibility-requirement-effective-january-1-2024
+**Please note that effective January 1, 2024, the eligibility requirement to sit for the credentialing examination for Registered Dietitians will be a graduate degree.
+Please visit the Commission on Dietetic Registration site for more details: https://www.cdrnet.org/graduatedegree.

 The NewYork-Presbyterian Hospital Dietetic Internship Program will not review the application of a student whose Verification Statement from an accredited Didactic Program in Dietetics is greater than five years old unless the student has taken in the past three years or is currently enrolled in a medical nutrition therapy, nutrition and metabolism or nutrition assessment course from an accredited Didactic Program in Dietetics (either graduate or undergraduate level will be acceptable).

 Results from the Graduate Record Examination are not required.